-As part of this study, we may audio-record some of your intervention sessions and you may be asked to participate in a follow-up interview.
+As part of this study, we may audio-record some of your intervention sessions and you may be asked to participate in a follow-up interview, and the portion of the post study phone call.

 - If you agree to allow the tape recordings and then change your mind, you may ask us to destroy that recording.
 If the recording has had all identifiers removed, we may not be able to do this. - We will only use these recordings for the purposes of this research. - The audio recordings from the follow-up interviews only will be transcribed by an outside company that has agreed to keep all data confidential.